-However, many practitioners struggle to discern how cross-functional teams can align to better manage the rollout of Generative AI (GenAI) technologies within their organizations.
-There’s also the requirement for comprehensive security controls to aid in the secure rollout of GenAI workloads.
+Many practitioners struggle to discern how cross-functional teams can align to better manage the rollout of Generative AI (GenAI) technologies within their organizations.
+There’s a pressing need in the market for comprehensive security controls to facilitate the secure deployment of GenAI workloads.
+In addition, there’s a need for education of CISOs to better understand how these projects can help and what the unique differences are between OWASP Top 10 for LLMs and other industry threat mapping frameworks, such as MITRE ATT&CK and MITRE ATLAS.

 Understanding the differences between AI, ML, & LLMs